MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-674-Federal-Perkins-Loan-Program/subpart-D-Loan-Cancellation/section-674.51.md

 (g) *Educational service agency:* A regional public multi-service agency authorized by State law to develop, manage, and provide services or programs to local educational agencies as defined in section 9101 of the Elementary and Secondary Education Act of 1965, as amended.

-(h) *Elementary school:* A school that provides elementary education, including education below grade 1, as determined by -
+(h) *Elementary school:* A school that provides elementary education, including education below grade 1, as determined by—

 (1) State law; or